SameerDadoo/CS193HW1/README.md

 *NOTE: This part is not for any points, strictly optional* <br>

-It can be tedious to remember different usernames, hostnames, IP addresses, and sometimes even custon private keys to connect to them.
-There are 2 methods you can choose for creating a ssh shortcut: using SSH Config or create aliases for your shell.
+It can be tedious to remember different usernames, hostnames, IP addresses, and sometimes even custom private keys to connect to them.
+There are 2 methods you can choose for creating an SSH shortcut: using SSH Config or creating aliases for your shell.
 Please refer to **SSH_Shortcut.md** for instructions.

 ## Turning In